 Sometimes these signals can be so strong that they overcome the signal from the devices in your network.
 This effect can be intermittent, too, so you may not notice it all the time.

-The effects of interference can be mitigated to some degree through adequate configuration, but the only real solution is to eliminate the source of the interference.
+The effects of interference can be mitigated to some degree through adequate configuration or by using additional access points, but the only real solution is to eliminate the source of the interference.